 - Total Revenue: By looking at the total revenue generated from a particular campaign, marketers can gain a clear holistic overview of their efforts.
-Accounting for total revenue when measuring marketing ROI is ideal for strategic campaign planning, budget allocation and overall marketing impact.
+Accounting for total revenue when measuring marketing ROI is ideal for strategic media planning, budget allocation and overall marketing impact.

 - Gross Profit: Tying in gross profit helps marketers understand the total revenue marketing efforts generate in relation to the cost of production or delivery of goods and services.
 To do this, marketers should add the following to their marketing ROI formula: = (Total revenue - cost of goods to deliver a product).

 - Net Profit: Diving deeper, marketers can calculate the impact of their marketing efforts toward net profit by adding the following to their formula: = (Gross profit - additional expenses).

 It’s important to consistently define what profit/expenditures and overall ROI your team will account for across marketing ROI measurement efforts.
 Consider including the following: